 When it comes to looking at test optional colleges homeschoolers should remember:

 - Even many colleges that list themselves as test optional may not apply this policy to homeschoolers.

-- Be prepared to provide a detailed explanation of their curriculum and approach.
+- Be prepared to provide a detailed explanation of homeschool philosophy, curriculum, and methods.

-- Even at colleges who will accept students without ACT or SAT scores, other means of outside validation such as community college grades will carry more weight.
+- Even colleges who will accept students without ACT or SAT scores often require other forms of outside validation such as community college grades.